Guided Walking for Solos at Church Stretton

 Thursday: Pole Bank And The Long Mynd Valleys

-Easier Walk: We reach the Townbrook Valley via Rectory Woods – a steady ascent up this valley leads to the heather moorland of the Long Mynd and its summit, Pole Bank.
-We descend down the highly scenic Carding Mill Valley with its National Trust pavilion café and shop.
-6.5 miles (10.5km) with 1,350 feet (400m) of ascent.
+The walk in a nutshell: Ascend via Rectory Woods to the Townbrook Valley – a steady ascent up this valley leads to the heather moorland of the Long Mynd and its summit, Pole Bank.
+We descend down the highly scenic Carding Mill Valley.

 During your stay at Longmynd House you may enjoy visiting the following places of interest, either in your free time, or on your journey to and from Shropshire: